-The goal of the required 6 week Psychiatry rotation is to provide the student with an experience that emphasizes evaluation and treatment in the outpatient setting, and at least three weeks of their clinical time will be devoted to ambulatory care.
+The goal of the required 6 week Psychiatry rotation is to provide the student with an experience that emphasizes evaluation and treatment in multiple settings.
 Diverse opportunities at the different campuses provide an extensive array of complementary and enriching experiences as well.
 For example, students may be exposed to the treatment of coexisting psychiatric and medical illnesses through consultations done in a general hospital.
 They may likewise gain skills necessary to intervene and treat the most acutely ill patients in urgent care settings, such as the emergency room.
 ECT may be an additional experience offered on some campuses.